sseongtaekim/sseongtaekim.github.io/index.md

 - Feb.
 2023 One paper (Audio-Visual Learning) got accepted to **ICASSP 2023**!
 - Feb.
 2023 Hyunbae and Yebin joined the lab as MS students!
 Welcome!
 - Feb.
 2023 Prof. Seong Tae Kim will serve as an Area Chair of **MICCAI 2023**!
-- Jan.
-2023 Oh Sung joined the lab as a BS intern!
-Welcome!
 - Feb.
 2022 Prof. Seong Tae Kim will serve as an Area Chair of **MICCAI 2022**!
 - Jan.
 2022 Prof. Seong Tae Kim will serve as an Associate Editor of **IEEE Transactions on Circuits and Systems for Video Technology (IEEE TCSVT)**!